r9young/AI-SQL-Generate/README.md

 # OpenAI SQL Generator

+This app is designed purely for learning purposes.
+It utilizes the OpenAI API and Angular for the front-end interface.
+It aims to help you understand the basics of using the OpenAI API, integrating it into a simple application, and learning the fundamentals of the Angular framework.

 This project is a web application that allows users to input a prompt (such as a request for a SQL script), sends that prompt to the OpenAI API, and returns the generated SQL script to display on the frontend.